 I really didn’t want to step out of the door let alone get into the pool.
-I had to consider what was more important.
-Finally after a little nagging I decided that taking the kids swimming was worth the ‘sacrifice’ although it went against what my body felt at the time.
+Finally after a little nagging I decided to make the ‘sacrifice’ although it went against what my body felt.

-The story of Easter tells of the greatest love, love that sacrificed all for family.
-What was at stake was much greater; you see we were like people held hostage with no hope and separated from our heavenly father.
-Jesus paid the ransom for our release with his life.
+The story of Easter tells of the greatest love of all.
+Love that sacrificed all for family.
+What was at stake was much greater; for we were like people held hostage with no hope and separated from our heavenly father.
+Jesus paid the ransom with his life.
 This he did in order to have us restored to a father-child relationship with our heavenly father.
 Jesus’ sacrifice means we have the privilege of being part of God’s family.

 What does family mean to you?

 The Bible describes God as a compassionate father who sets the lonely in families.
-His compassion for us is compared to that of a mother nursing her child assuring us that in the same way he would not abandon us.
+His compassion for us is compared to that of a mother nursing her child.
+He assures us that in the same way he would not abandon us.
 He promises to be a father to the orphans and a defender of widows.